AJormand/rims-platform/README.md

 - Done clicking on product on application doesnt properly fetch product
 - Done Product Status button stopped working
 - Done - finish product localstorage hook --> localstorage should be red from main page and then pushed to the sections
-- In Progress - Product Skeleton -> fix overlaping
+- Done - Product Skeleton -> fix overlaping
 - In Progress - Edit Registration
 - todo - add skeleton to other objects
 - todo - add localstorage for open sections to other objects